Jaffette/-AI_JetBot_TEC/README.md

 # JetBot Robot.
-A self drive robot.
+A self-driven robot.
 This is a project for the Artificial Intelligence Course at TEC